IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## File I/0 and the `AsspDataObj`

 One of the aims of `wrassp` is to provide mechanisms for handling speech-related files such as audio files and derived and complementary signal files.
 To have an in-memory object that can hold these file types in a uniform way the `wrassp` package provides the `AsspDataObj` data type.
-The R code snippet below shows how the `read.AsspDataObj()` can be used to import a `.wav` audio file.
+The R code snippet below shows how the `read.AsspDataObj()` can be used to import a `.wav` audio file into R.

 ```r